 Pea protein and brown rice protein are two forms of protein that are slowly gaining popularity amongst vegans and individuals who can’t tolerate animal-based protein powders.
 Pea protein is made from dried, ground yellow peas and contains three essential amino acids.
 There have been studies that have pointed out its ability to help build lean muscle mass and reduce hunger, yet more concrete studies are needed to confirm these findings.
 Brown rice protein is a plant-based protein that provides many health benefits such as an increase in lean body mass and improved power and strength.
 However, more research is still needed to determine its effectiveness.

 With a large array of protein powders to choose from, it’s important to know what to avoid when shopping for a protein powder.
 Many protein powders, especially the flavored ones, contain high levels of preservatives, artificial coloring and additives.
 That being said, it’s important to choose products that contain fewer ingredients.
 If you are looking to include protein powder in your diet, you can simply add it to your smoothies, mix it into your yogurt or even your batter for your baking goods.

 Do we actually need to include protein powders?

 “I do think it is important to stress that while protein supplements may be a convenient way to consume additional protein, protein powders are by no means superior to the protein we get from food” says Piderit.
-She believes in a “food first” approach that include foods that are naturally rich in protein such as milk, yoghurt, eggs, lean meat, chicken and fish.
-She suggests beans, chickpeas, lentils soya beans and tofu as sources of proteins for vegetarians and vegans.
+She believes in a “food first” approach that includes foods that are naturally rich in protein such as milk, yogurt, eggs, lean meat, chicken and fish.
+She suggests beans, chickpeas, lentils, soya beans and tofu as sources of proteins for vegetarians and vegans.